 –GRADY’S GUYS TO WATCH–

-We asked Grady to tip us off to three guys in the A’s system we ought to keep an eye on, and here’s what we got…
+We asked Grady to tip us off to a few guys in the A’s system to keep an eye on and here’s what we got…

 * * *